Help with using this course

 Activities and tools

-This free course, Looking globally: the future of education, uses a variety of interactive tools to help you develop your ideas.
+This free course, Becoming an ethical researcher, uses a variety of interactive tools to help you develop your ideas.
 The following pages of this guidance section should provide you with all the information you need to use these tools and approaches effectively.
 You may prefer not to read through all at once, but to refer back to it as necessary while you work through the course.

 The main ways you will participate in this course are:

-- ‘Think about’ points, in which we ask questions designed to help you reflect on the ideas discussed in the course.
+- ‘Think about’ points, in which you are asked questions designed to help you reflect on the ideas discussed in the course.
 You may find it useful to take notes about these reflections, as the ideas you have at these points will feed into later activities.
 It is up to you whether you take these notes on paper or as a digital file.
-You will not need to share these notes but they will help you when drafting our course forum posts.
+You will not need to share these notes but they will help you when drafting your course forum posts.
 They will also be useful to refer to when you answer the quiz questions.

-- A course forum in which you will respond to set tasks and be able to read the responses of other members of the course.
+- A Using the forum. in which you will respond to set tasks and be able to read the responses of other learners on the course.
 Reading others’ contributions will help you think further about the ideas raised in this course, especially when the responses are from people of different backgrounds and nationalities to you.
 Documents, such as mind maps and photos, can be uploaded as part of your responses.
-For the forum activities we will sometimes ask you to post a response and then refer to at least two other participants’ responses.
-This may require coming back to the discussion board on more than one occasion, as posts will appear over time.
-You can find more information on how to use the course forum in Using the forum.
+For the forum activities you will sometimes be asked to post a response and also to refer to other participants’ responses.
+This may require coming back to the discussion forum on more than one occasion, as posts will appear over time.
+You can find more information on how to use the course forum on the next page,

 You will also be invited to engage in the following activities to help you develop your ideas and articulate your thinking:

 - Mind mapping to help you brainstorm ideas and connect them with one another.
 Again this can be on paper or digitally – such as using the online tool Mindmup.com.
-These mind maps will be for personal reference.
-Later, when you have gained more ideas and posted ideas and read others’ comments, you will be asked to update your mind map and share it on the course forum either as a screenshot or as an image/photograph/scan.
+These mind maps will be for personal reference but you will sometimes be encouraged to upload and share these to the course forum via screenshot or an image/photograph/scan.
+Further guidance on Taking Screenshots is available in this help document.

-The course is continuously open but is designed to take about six weeks of study.
-You may experience that some fellow learners will join or leave the interactive and collaborative areas while you are studying.
-However, a tutor will be moderating the site and you will always be able to interact with a group of other participants.
+The course is open for 11 months of the year but is designed to take about six weeks of study.
+You may experience that some peer learners will join or leave the interactive and collaborative areas while you are studying.
+However, you will therefore have others to interact with.